bodand/InfoCLI/examples/example4-custom-types/doc.md

 This, however, is pretty meaningless work.
 Why write lambdas, if you can just rely on the library to call the functions/run the code you want?

-The only need to do is specialize the parser object.
+The only thing to do is specialize the parser object.
 How?
 Read on.

 The most important here is: `info::cli::type_parser<T>`.
 By default, the unspecialized version calls `operator>>` on your type.
 This, however, might not be desirable: